-- \$15.8 billion for Title I-A, a \$300 million increase above the FY17 enacted level and the Administration's proposed FY18 level. - \$2.3 billion for Title II-A to support teacher professional development, equal to the FY17 enacted level.
-The Administration's FY18 budget proposed program elimination. - \$737.4 million for Title III to support English language acquisition, equal to the FY17 enacted level and the Administration's proposed FY18 level. - \$1.1 billion for Student Support and Academic Enrichment Grants, a \$700 million increase above the FY17 enacted level.
-The Administration's FY18 budget proposed program elimination. - \$1.21 billion for 21st Century Community Learning Centers (after school programs), a \$20 million increase above the FY17 enacted level.
-The Administration's FY18 budget proposed program elimination. - \$400 million for the Charter School Program, a \$58 million increase above the FY17 enacted level and \$100 million below the Administration's FY18 budget proposal. - \$105 million for the Magnet Schools Assistance Program, a \$7.3 million increase above the FY17 enacted level and the Administration's proposed FY18 level. - \$90 million for Title IV-F (Sec.
-4631) to support School Safety National Activities, an increase of \$15.1 million above the FY17 enacted level, with \$5 million appropriated for Project SERV grants. - \$1.4 billion for Impact Aid, an \$86 million increase above the FY17 enacted level, and a sizable increase above the Administration's proposed FY18 level. - Maintains discriminatory appropriations general provisions that prohibit the use of federal funds for transportation of students or staff to overcome racial imbalances. - o Includes a provision to resolve conflict with the above-mentioned provisions and authorization for transportation in the Magnet Schools Assistance Program in ESEA Section 4407(a)(9).
+- \$15.8 billion for Title I-A, a \$300 million increase above the FY17 enacted level. - \$2.3 billion for Title II-A to support teacher professional development, equal to the FY17 enacted level. - \$737.4 million for Title III to support English language acquisition, equal to the FY17 enacted level. - \$1.1 billion for Student Support and Academic Enrichment Grants, a \$700 million increase above the FY17 enacted level. - \$1.21 billion for 21st Century Community Learning Centers (after school programs), a \$200 million increase above the FY17 enacted level. - \$400 million for the Charter School Program, a \$58 million increase above the FY17 enacted level. - \$105 million for the Magnet Schools Assistance Program, a \$7.3 million increase above the FY17 enacted level. - \$90 million for Title IV-F (Sec.
+4631) to support School Safety National Activities, an increase of \$15.1 million above the FY17 enacted level, with \$5 million appropriated for Project SERV grants. - \$117 million for the US Department of Education Office of Civil Rights (OCR), an \$8 million increase above the FY17 enacted level.
+OCR must use the increase in funds to hire full time staff in order to investigate complaints and maintain all 12 regional offices.
+This requirement is a rejection of the Trump/DeVos proposal to close some regional offices. - \$1.4 billion for Impact Aid, an \$86 million increase above the FY17 enacted level. - \$1.2 billion for Career and Technical Education, a \$75 million increase above the FY17 enacted level. - \$12.3 billion for the Individuals with Disabilities Education Act (IDEA) Part B Formula Grants and Programs, a \$275 million increase above the FY17 enacted level. - \$381 million for IDEA Preschool Grants, a \$12.9 million increase above the FY17 enacted level. - \$470 million for IDEA Part C Grants for infants and families, a \$11.4 million increase above the FY17 enacted level. - \$237 million for IDEA National Activities (including Special Olympics), a \$2.5 million increase above the FY17 enacted level, and a rejection of the Trump/DeVos budget, which proposed to cut Special Olympics funding by \$10 million. - \$3.5 billion for Vocational Rehabilitation State Grants, a \$54.4 million increase above the FY17 enacted level.